arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/README.md

 Master/Slave, Active Failover, Cluster and DC2DC) and it can backup selected collections or all collections of a database, optionally including _system_ collections.
 One can backup the structure, i.e. the collections with their configuration without any data, only the data stored in them, or both.
-Dumps can optionally be encrypted.
+If you are using the Enterprise Edition, dumps can optionally be encrypted.